jayanthkoushik/corgy/docs/corgy.md

     `--<name-prefix>:<attr-name>`.
 If custom flags are present,
     `--<name-prefix>:<flag>` will be used instead (one for each flag).
     * **flatten_subgrps** – Whether to add sub-groups to the main parser instead of creating argument groups.
-Note: sub-sub-groups are always added with this argument set to `True`, since `argparse` in unable to properly display nested group arguments.
+Note that sub-sub-groups are always added with this argument set to `True`, since `argparse` in unable to properly display nested group arguments.
     * **defaults** – Optional mapping with default values for arguments.
 Any value